-Discuss the cycle to work scheme to support colleagues who may be concerned with using public transport.
+If appropriate, discuss the cycle to work scheme to support colleagues who may be concerned about using public transport.

 Our health and safety colleagues have developed guidance on travelling to and from work safely which you should read and also refer your employee to.

-The information below is subject to government foreign travel advice, please review the current travel restriction.
+The information below is subject to government foreign travel advice, please review the current travel restrictions.

-Please see the H&S guidance on what to do if you/a colleague experience coronavirus symptoms.
+Please see the H&S guidance on what to do if you/a colleague experience covid-19 symptoms.

 During this time, if staff are well enough to work remotely then they should do so.
 If staff are not able to work remotely due to the nature of their role then managers can offer them reasonable alternative remote work such as work on appraisals, engaging in remote training to assist with their continuing professional development, refresher Health and Safety training etc.

 If the staff member tests negative for Covid-19 then they can return to work if they feel well enough to do so.
 If they do not feel well enough to return to work, then they should follow the usual sickness absence notification procedure and inform their manager.